-Users will need to enter their Social Security number, with or without dashes.
-It must be a valid Social Security number or an error will be triggered.

-Veteran information page 3: Date of birth

-Users must select the month and day from the drop-downs.
-The year must be typed in.

 Veteran information page 4: Place of birth

 The user must enter the city name and select the state from the drop-down.
 This currently doesn’t support international locations.
 Note: For those born outside the U.S., they can enter the city and leave the state blank.